PSLeon24/PSLeon24/README.md

 same direction received a paper award at IEIE 2024.

 **Low-light object detection.**
-Detection on industrial yard footage where the imaging condition itself is the bottleneck, addressed through low-light data augmentation rather than by changing the detector.
+Improved object detection on industrial yard footage where the imaging condition itself is the bottleneck, addressed through low-light data augmentation rather than by changing the detector.